Miranda Hart's smash hit sitcom was named the best comedy of 2012, a second win for the popular sitcom.

 The Radio Times called Souvenir Programme "the best sketch show in years", and it seems the public had no argument with such an assessment - for the second year running!

 The TV panel show category is, to say the least, hotly contested.
 Each year multiple newcomers jostle with established favourites such as Mock The Week and QI - and when all the votes were tallied, the brainy panel show just clinched the win.
 Proof that you don't need to dumb down to the lowest common denominator to be popular.
 Where else could you learn that the Epomis beetle larvae eats frogs inside-out?

 Affable Irishman Graham Norton has, it's fair to say, taken over Jonathan Ross's mantle of most popular chat show host with ease.
-Now in its 12th series and heading fast toward the 200 episodes mark, the comic continues to get high ratings for his Friday night series, and a host of A-List Hollywood names on his sofa.
+In its 12th series at the time of these awards and heading fast toward the 200 episodes mark, the comic continues to get high ratings for his Friday night series, and a host of A-List Hollywood names on his sofa.

-This stand-up show, in which Mark Steel visits various towns and then performs a stand-up set to the locals, won a Sony Gold Award last year.
-It seems voters in our awards agree with the Sony panel, as they've voted it their top audio entertainment show of 2012.
+This stand-up show, in which Mark Steel visits various towns and then performs a stand-up set to the locals, won a Sony Gold Award in 2011.
+It seems voters in our awards agree with the Sony panel, as they voted it their top audio entertainment show of 2012.

-Musical series Alex Horne Presents The Horne Section was also popular, so fans will be relieved to hear that it is coming back soon for another series.
+Musical series Alex Horne Presents The Horne Section was also popular.

-The British Comedy Awards have dropped their Comedy Drama category, which means the programmes which can tread that tricky line of being both dramatic and funny (something few succeed, normally they end up the worst of both worlds) don't get many chances to be recognised.
+The British Comedy Awards dropped their Comedy Drama category, which meant programmes which can tread that tricky line of being both dramatic and funny (something few succeed, normally they end up the worst of both worlds) don't get many chances to be recognised any more.